 At first, she looked for a comedy, but changed her mind because it would remind her too much of her crew.
 She then thought of tragedy, but that also reminded her of members of the crew.
 Mikah finally announced she'd settled on going to see a musical.
 Not impressed with that, Zimzod reacted by saying, "OK.
 I guess that means I won't be going with Mikah."
 Zimzod figured he'd do some physical training and gear maintenance while Mikah was out, and follow that up with stent work.

-Jocelynn finished lunch while still hoping she didn't puke because she was still recovering from the drinking contest the night before.
-She'd also made sure to keep drinking water ever since waking up that morning.
+Jocelynn finished lunch while still hoping she didn't puke.
+She was still recovering from the drinking contest the night before.
+She'd also made sure to keep drinking water, since waking up that morning.
 And Rol had been helpful, making sure to offer her water when he could.
-After staying with her to make sure she was OK until he was sure she would sleep the night, Jocelynn was increasingly aware there was an interest the man didn't seem comfortable admitting to her and had to wonder, even in her state, how she felt about that?
+That after staying with her, to make sure she was OK until he was sure she would sleep the night.
+Jocelynn was increasingly aware there was an interest the man didn't seem comfortable admitting to her.
+She had to wonder, even in her state, how she felt about that?
 There were 12 years between her age of 28 and his 40.

 Not sure what to do except recover, the only thing Jocelynn had "planned" was to mount the shadowbox with her medals once she'd gotten to her stateroom aboard the repaired Upgrade.
 But, she couldn't do that 'until' they got the ship back.
 Jocelynn also thought about following up on Fesic's idea of careful search, on the local data nets, for information on Ancient sites.
 That would be in hopes of finding anything about Inthe.
 But, she realized even as specific a search as she could do would get her so many hits which could be fake that she could spend weeks or months to check.
 Time she didn't have.